Jimi Mbaye: Collaborations

-The third album called “Khare Dounya” was released in 2012.
-“Khare Dounya” means “Fight for Life”.
-He recorded this album with his band “Group Dogo”.
-It’s an album where Mbaye shows really his musicality.
-He started to tour with his band around the country (Senegal) and the West African region.
+The third album called "Khare Dounya" was released in 2012.
+"Khare Dounya" means "Fight for Life".
+He recorded this album with his band "Group Dogo".
+It's an album where Mbaye shows really his musicality.
+He started to tour with his band around Senegal and the West African region.

 Since he had his studio Mbaye often collaborated with many artists from Africa and the rest of the world.
-We remember the album Daxaar with the late jazz drummer Steve Reid recorded in Mbaye’s studio Dogo in Dakar.
+We remember the album Daxaar with the late jazz drummer Steve Reid recorded in Mbaye's studio Dogo in Dakar.

-He’s friendly with many musicians.
+He was friendly with many musicians.
 During gigs he would rehearse with other artists to create new songs they could record later to advance their own careers.

-He often produces albums for musicians in Senegal.
-And sometimes he perform with them.
+He often produced albums for musicians in Senegal.
+And sometimes he performed with them.